-FIG. 5: The results of text mixing experiments for the nine smaller corpora analyzed.
-All insets, color-coding, and labels are consistent with those from the larger, English presentation in Fig. 4, whose caption possesses full descriptions of all axes and plotted data.
+FIG. 6.
+(Color online) The results of text mixing experiments for the nine smaller corpora analyzed.
+All insets, color coding, and labels are consistent with those from the larger, English presentation in Fig. 5, whose caption possesses full descriptions of all axes and plotted data.